 Come About – You may do a wall kick, which counts as a successful Tumble

 Dunnick Fighting Styles

 The Duns have less call for weapons than other folks might.
 Being on islands with controlled resources, an occupying military force, and holding a reputation with their nearest neighbors in Rogalia as maniacs and wildmen, invaders are few and far between.
 The Dunnick stick close with one another and form friendships and bonds strong enough to withstand a few punches and kicks, but likely not a sword thrust.
 Furthermore, the Duns are forbidden by Rogalian law to carry weapons of any kind.
 For this reason, the Dunnick rarely carry weapons, but fight all the same with their fists and knees.
 When things get ugly, the Dunnick don’t hesitate to dive in, elbow and knee.
 To a certain point, friendly violence is part of the Dunnick culture.
 People don’t usually get lastingly injured in these types of brawls, and a Dun who beats a person more badly than they meant to will often take the time to offer his defeated foe some pointers or technique over the next round of beers.

 Shove – When you Grab someone, you may immediately call Slam on your opponent by suffering a Stagger.
-Doing so while Tired will make you Fresh.

 Requirements: Brawl 2, Heavy Weapons 4